Michael Neuhold Homepage

 FontHack-Fonts

-This English version of my originally German Palm fonts page is provided for convenience of those who are interested in these fonts but do not speak German.
-I apologize for my poor English.
+is provided for convenience of those who are interested in these fonts but do

 The Palm operating system version 3.5 does not provide a possibility to install and choose one's own fonts.
 A resourceful programmer by the name of Sergey Menshikov created a so-called hack for this purpose, which makes this possible: FontHack123.
 I designed some FontHack-fonts for special purposes.